-The Glocknerrunde is perhaps the most beautiful long-distance hike in Austria.
-In seven days you go from hut to hut, on about 135km route, around the highest mountain of the Alpine Republic.
-Experience one of the most impressive views of the Hohe Tauern and marvel at the Großglockner from all sides.
-I found the tour terrific.
-Chapeau!
+The Glockner circuit (Glocknerrunde) is probably one of the most beautiful long-distance hikes in Austria.
+In seven days, you hike from hut to hut, covering around 135 kilometres around the highest mountain in the Alpine republic.
+Experience some of the most impressive views of the Hohe Tauern and marvel at the Großglockner from all sides.
+I found the tour simply magnificent - Chapeau!

 Contents